Specific Risks for Children with SEND

 • has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.”

 Disabled children are more likely to be abused by someone in their family compared to non-disabled children.
-The majority of disabled children are abused by someone who is known to them.
+Most disabled children are abused by someone who is known to them.

-Disability is a common feature where children have experienced abuse.
+Disability is a common feature when children have experienced abuse.

 Children with disabilities at greatest risk of abuse are those with behaviour/conduct disorders.